charsi/charsi.github.io/blog-src/source/_posts/How-to-get-stable-fast-and-unlimited-internet-in-India.md

 ![](./tomato-1.jpg)

 TLDR; Get a tomato-capable router.
-Use it to fuse connections from two ISPs together
+Use its multi-WAN function to fuse connections from two ISPs together
 ### Rant
 Internet situation in India is bad.
 I am currently living in New Delhi but was based in UK for the last 5 years.
 I had got used to 50mbps and even 100mbps unlimited connections.
 After moving back I was a bit surprised to learn things hadn't moved on much at all since I left.
 Only a couple of ISPs (Airtel and MTNL) in Delhi were capable of providing stable connections.
 Fast, unlimited plans were nowhere to be found.
 I was frequently paying more than Rs4,000 per month for internet, due to all the additional data I was using.
 This was on Airtel's 8mbps plan which came with a 80GB 'FUP'[^1].
 I was paying far less for completely unlimited 50mbps/100mbps plans back in UK!